-After the coach registration is complete, please print a temporary registration card and carry it with you to sanctioned events and competitions.
+After the registration is complete, please print a temporary registration card and carry it with you to sanctioned events and competitions.
 The actual registration card will be mailed to you.
 Treat this as a driver's license; while you may not always be asked to show it, you are required to have it with you at all U.S. Figure Skating events at which you are coaching.

-3. Continuing Education Requirement (CER) Compliance
+4. Completion of Continuing Education Requirement (CER) Courses

 U.S. Figure Skating requires all coaches who are coaching at nonqualifying, qualifying or test track competitions and/or test sessions to fulfill a Continuing Education Requirement (CER) beginning this year.
 This will be done in the form of online or in-person courses, followed by an online test through the PSA online learning system.

 - All CER courses are available online through the PSA.

 - You do not have to be a PSA member to take online courses.